-Until now, in Chile the cross-border of data is allowed, to the extent that the regulations of the Law are complied with.
-This flows from interpreting the history of The Privacy Act, which contained an article in its original bill banning the responsibility of Personal Databanks from transmitting Personal Data from or to countries which legal regulations did not offer guaranties analogue to those of The Privacy Act.
-Said article was suppressed in the meetings of the
+Until now, in Chile, the cross-border movement of data is allowed, to the extent that the regulations of the law are complied with.
+This flows from interpreting the history of The Privacy Act, which contained an article in its original bill banning the responsibility of Personal Databanks from transmitting Personal Data from or to countries which legal regulations did not offer guarantees analogue to those of The Privacy Act.
+Therefore, the current Chilean legislation does not include provisions regarding the cross-border transfer of data.
+Nevertheless, the Chilean government has recently introduced a new Privacy Data Protection bill to meet the international standards and comply with the OECD directives that Chile has subscribed.
+It also includes OECD data protection standards on international data transfers and the creation of a Data Protection Authority.